eriknyquist/ptttl/README.rst

 *data* section
 ==============

-Like RTTTL, the data section in a PTTL string contains comma-seperated values.
+Like RTTTL, the data section in a PTTTL string contains comma-seperated values.
-*Unlike* RTTTL, where only single notes are separated by commas, the comma seperated values in PTTL are *time slots*, where each time slot may contain one or more notes.
+*Unlike* RTTTL, where only single notes are separated by commas, the comma seperated values in PTTTL are *time slots*, where each time slot may contain one or more notes.
 Multiple notes in a time slot are separated by a vertical pipe character "|".